levkany/levkany/README.md

 # Hey there! :wave::smiley:

 <!--Introduction -->
-I'm Levkany! a **Backend Engineer**:computer:.
-I'm passionate about creating software architectures, and backend services.
+I'm Lev kany! a **Backend Engineer**:computer:.
+I'm passionate about engineering , and architectures.
 I love to exchange knowledge and meet new people 🌟
 <br>